rdeneau/formation-fsharp/en/fsharp-training-01-bases.md

 ☝️ **Notes:**

 - _C♯ interactive_ is more recent (VS 2015 Update 1).
-The FSI was there from the get go.
+The FSI was there from the get-go.
 - Alternative worth trying, also working for C#: [LINQPad](https://www.linqpad.net/)

 👨‍🏫 **Demo**